Study Spanish in a picturesque Mediterranean destination

 Visit Alicante any time of the year

-If you've always imagined Spain as a warm Mediterranean paradise, you should come and learn Spanish in Alicante.
+If you are craving sun, sand, and sea — Alicante is for you!
+For many people Alicante is exactly what they think of when they hear the word Spain.
+You may come for the beach, but you will want to stay for so many other reasons: fresh ingredients, local fiestas, bonfires on the beach, late nights dining and bar-hopping, and breathtaking nature.
 The weather is always temperate, even at the height of the summer or the winter.
 Whether you're looking for solace from freezing temperatures or a nice place to enjoy the summer, Alicante should be on your plans for its many attractions.

 The epicenter of Costa Blanca

 With some of the most beautiful beaches in Europe, Alicante is close to the perfect place for anyone looking to have a calm, relaxing time near the beach with all the amenities and services that come with an urban development.
 Alicante is large enough to offer serious comfort, and yet sufficiently small to still feature the charming nonchalance of a coastal town.

 Located right on the mesmerizing shores of Spain's Costa Blanca, Alicante is known not only for its rolling Mediterranean waves that kiss the shoreline, but also the staggering scale of its steep Mount Benacantil.
 Its castle of Santa Barbara offers not so much the solace of an impenetrable fortress but a sublime backdrop to a picturesque setting.